nivelle/java-all/article/ArrayList源码解读.md

     }

     /**
-     * An optimized version of AbstractList.Itr
+     * An optimized【优化】 version of AbstractList.Itr
      */
     private class Itr implements Iterator<E> {
         int cursor;       // index of next element to return